-Win an autographed copy of <i>Upgrade Your Life</i> with your best life hack
+Win an Autographed Copy of <i>Upgrade Your Life</i> with Your Best Life Hack

-Email your photos, video clip, and an explanation of how it all works to [email protected] - and make sure you put the subject heading "Upgrade Your Life Competition".
+- Email your photos, video clip, and an explanation of how it all works to bookcontest at lifehacker.com.
 We won't be able to respond to every submission personally, but if we decide to feature yours, we'll email you back asking for your shipping address to send you your book.

 Comments